 Margie has a B.A. in English from the finest university in the land, the University of California at Berkeley.

-Mike is Vice President of Customer Success at Gladly.
+Mike is Vice President of Sales at Gladly.
 Before joining Gladly, he was an early member of the executive team at MobileIron, a pioneer in the enterprise mobility market, where he grew the Customer Success team from 2 to 125 members.

 He sees his role as helping teams—particularly ones at rapidly growing firms—leverage innovative tools, solutions and capabilities to both scale productively and deliver a great experience.
 Efficient scaling and customer experience excellence, he believes, are the main determinants of a company’s success.